 GET YOUR COPY OF THE SNOW BOOKS LIST AND ACTIVITY SHEET

-Click the pink button below to get a free printable copy of the titles referenced in this book list and a writing activity sheet.
+Complete the form below to get a free printable copy of the titles referenced in this book list and a writing activity sheet.
 Use the snow books list as you gather your snow books, and use the writing activity with preschoolers and kindergarteners after you’ve read some of the book suggestions.

 Preschoolers can draw a picture about what they would like to do on a perfect snow day and dictate a response for adults to write.

 Kindergarterners can draw their pictures and then phonetically spell what they would do on the perfect snow day.

 Send the pages home or compile them into a class book for kids to read over and over again in the library center.